knmn2000/obsidian-notes/CSE stuff/Topics/System design - self/DDIA/3 Storage and retrieval.md

-Think about whats more important - analytics or transactions? difference in storage engine optimized for either of them
+Think about whats more important - analytics or transactions? there are differences in storage engine optimized for either of them

 Log structured and Page structured (like B trees) storage engines